-Overriding Built-in Variables
+Override Built-in Variables

 You can define a variable that uses the same name as a built-in variable or function.
 This will override the built-in value with the value extracted from the test response.

-Using Variables in Requests
+Use Variables in Requests

 Once a variable has been defined, you can use it in any subsequent request.
 The test steps editor will display the 'Available Variables' that have been defined prior to the selected request.
 Variables can be used in any request data field including the method, URL, header values, parameter values and request bodies.

 To include the value of a variable in a request, enter the name of the variable surrounded by double braces e.g.